 The 3-C process (Continuous, Cooperative, and Comprehensive) is essential to efficient and effective planning, project development and delivery processes.
 Coordination between stakeholders is a key component of enacting the 3-C process, and delivering a safe, efficient, and equitable transportation system.
-However, when coordination and communication are not consistently and effectively implemented, project development and delivery processes are delayed, resulting in disadvantages and challenges to the traveling public.
-The FHWA Indiana Division and FTA Region V Office encourage our partners to review existing coordination and communication practices, identify deficiencies that result in project delivery delays, and make revisions and adjustments as needed.
-The FHWA Indiana Division and FTA Region V Office will continue to partner with INDOT, the MPOs, and providers of public transportation to provide technical assistance and resources to improve and enhance communication and coordination in the transportation planning, project development and delivery processes.
+The BMCMPO shall review existing coordination and communication practices, identify deficiencies that result in project delivery delays, and make revisions and adjustments as needed.
+The BMCMPO will maintain federal, state, and local agency partnerships to provide technical assistance and resources to improve and enhance communication and coordination in the transportation planning, project development and delivery processes.

-Below is a list of actions and/or strategies that if incorporated into your UPWPs/SOWs/Work Programs and implemented, will improve and enhance coordination and communication:
+Below is a list of FY 2026 actions and/or strategies that will improve and enhance coordination and communication:

 - Implement regular coordination/communication intervals between planning staff and staff involved in the NEPA/Environmental review processes, as well as the project design processes.
-The BMCMPO will address this PEA through Element 301 of the FY 2025-2026 UPWP. - Continue to develop and implement procedures and software enhancements for the TIPs/STIP that improve coordination and communication between INDOT, MPOs, LPAs, and transit operators related to project development, environmental review, revisions, and cost estimation practices.
-The BMCMPO will address this PEA through Element 301 of the FY 2025-2026 UPWP. - Develop working groups or committees to disseminate information and best practices related to new BIL/IIJA regulatory requirements and discretionary grants opportunities/requirements.
-The BMCMPO will address this PEA through Element 101 of the FY 2025-2026 UPWP.
+The BMCMPO will address focus through Element 301 of the FY 2025-2026 UPWP. - Continue to develop and implement procedures and software enhancements for the TIPs/STIP that improve coordination and communication between INDOT, MPOs, LPAs, and transit operators related to project development, environmental review, revisions, and cost estimation practices.
+The BMCMPO will address this focus through Element 301 of the FY 2025-2026 UPWP. - Develop working groups or committees to disseminate information and best practices related to IIJA regulatory requirements and discretionary grants opportunities/requirements.
+The BMCMPO will address this focus through Element 101 of the FY 2025-2026 UPWP.